-The remuneration proposals will have financial consequences for the Company that have been set out in the file submitted to the Remuneration and Nomination Committee taking part in the deliberations and from voting on the resolutions.
+The remuneration proposals will have financial consequences for the Company that have been set out in the file submitted to the Remuneration and Nomination Committee.

+In accordance with Article 523 of the Companies Code, Charles Bouaziz, Cepholli BVBA (represented by its permanent representative Jacques Purnode) and Artipa BVBA (represented by its permanent representative Thierry Navarre) refrained from taking part in the deliberations and from voting on the resolutions.
 In accordance with Article 523 of the Companies Code, the auditor of the Company, PricewaterhouseCoopers Bedrijfsrevisoren BV CVBA, permanently represented by Peter Opsomer BV BVBA, in turn represented by its permanent representative Peter Opsomer, has been informed of the existence of the conflicts of interest.